agradus/OpenLdocs/docs/documentation/guides/demo_package_guide.md

 To make work with OpenL Tablets WebStudio more comfortable and quicker to start, several rule projects are already loaded in the user workspace.
 As a result, the user can work on projects already created from OpenL Tablets templates or, when necessary, create their own projects via Repository in OpenL Tablets WebStudio.
 In addition, to demonstrate usage of rules in applications, a user can also invoke rules of the preloaded project via the OpenL Tablets Rule Services Demo Client application deployed in the Demo package by default.

 The Demo package is a ZIP file that can be downloaded at <https://openl-tablets.org/downloads>, **Demo** (ZIP) link.
-After unzipping this file, the Demo package consists of the Apache Tomcat web server version 8.5.23, with four web applications located in the `\apache-tomcat-8.5.23\webapps\ `folder.
+After unzipping this file, the Demo package consists of the Eclipse Jetty web server version 10.0.17, with three web applications located in the `\jetty-home-10.0.17\webapps\` folder.

 **Note:** There is no need to set up `JDK`.
 The Demo package also works with only `JRE` installed.
+By noted, that **Java 11** is supported only.

 These applications are as follows:

+-   `webstudio`
--   `webstudio.war`
+-   `webservice`
--   `webservice.war`
+-   `ROOT`

-For Windows, to start OpenL Tablets Demo package, locate the `<unzipped Demo package folder>\apache-tomcat-8.5.23\start.cmd` file and run it by double-clicking or via console window commands.
-For Linux, run the \<unzipped Demo package folder\>\\apache-tomcat-8.5.23\\start file.
-Then open the browser and use the following link to **OpenL Tablets Demo welcome page**:
+For Windows, to start OpenL Tablets Demo package, locate the `<unzipped Demo package folder>\jetty-home-10.0.xx\start.cmd` file and run it by double-clicking or via console window commands.
+For Linux, run the `<unzipped Demo package folder>\jetty-home-10.0.xx\start` file.
+The browser is expected to be openned automatically.
+If it was not happened, use the following link to **OpenL Tablets Demo welcome page**:

 `http://localhost:8080/`

 However, there are some specifics of launching OpenL Tablets Demo package under Linux and Mac OS.
-A working directory for OpenL Tablets Demo package is located at `<unzipped Demo package folder>\apache-tomcat-8.5.23\openl-demo\`.` `After unzipping the `OpenL Tablets Demo Package` file, a user must change access rights to the `sudo chmod 775 -R /<unzipped Demo package folder>` folder.
+A working directory for OpenL Tablets Demo package is located at `<unzipped Demo package folder>\jetty-home-10.0.xx\openl-demo\`.
+After unzipping the `OpenL Tablets Demo Package` file, a user must change access rights to the `sudo chmod 775 <unzipped Demo package folder>/start` file.

 For more information on deployment, see [OpenL Tablets Installation Guide > Deploying OpenL Tablets WebStudio](https://openldocs.readthedocs.io/en/latest/documentation/guides/installation_guide/#deploying-openl-tablets-webstudio).